Myanmar's military junta plans probe of last year's election - WTMJ

 Myanmar has confirmed more than 140,600 cases including some 3,100 deaths.
 Its health care infrastructure is one of the weakest in Asia, according to U.N. surveys.

-Suu Kyi and other senior members of her National League for Democracy party serving in government remain under detention after being rounded up on Monday, as do an unknown number of lower-ranking officials and political activists around the country.
+Suu Kyi and other senior members of her National League for Democracy party who served in government remain under detention after being rounded up on Monday, as do an unknown number of lower-ranking officials and political activists around the country.

+A statement issued Wednesday in the name of the executive members of Suu Kyi’s party said that authorities began raiding the party’s offices in Mandalay and other states and regions on Tuesday and seized documents and laptop computers.

+The statement on the Facebook page of party spokesman Kyi Toe said locks were broken at several offices.
+It denounced the raids as illegal and demanded that they stop.

 The NLD has called for non-violent resistance to the military takeover.